Peakboard/peakboard.github.io/content/_scripting/en-script-tree.md

 * Peakboard
 Enables output to the log of the Peakboard Runtime using peakboard.log(), for example.

 * Control
-Includes a simplified function to make a control visible or invisible
+Includes a simplified function to make a control visible or invisible.

 * Date
 Here you can find common functions to work with a date or time.
 However, these functions do NOT replace the time data source.
 Rather, they extend the range of preconfigured functions for time manipulation.

 * String
 These functions are mostly used when it comes to filtering certain text values within a [Dataflow](/dataflows/en-filter-data.html).

 * Math
 Contains some functions for handling numbers.
 For example, the "To number" function can be used to convert a number from the String datatype to the Number datatype.

 * SQL
 The functions listed here are mainly used for writing to SQL.

 * SAP
 The functions listed here are mainly used for writing to SAP.

 * Mail
 Here you will find preconfigured functions for sending e-mails via the Peakboard.

 * Brush
 Function to color something using a hex code.